lisanet/locationchanger/README.md

 # Location Changer

-*Please note, this is a fork of the original [Location Changer](https://github.com/eprev/locationchanger) by Anton Eprev*

 *Location Changer* automatically changes the macOS [network location](https://support.apple.com/en-us/HT202480) based on the name of the Wi-Fi network or a manually configured Location.
 It can also run a custom script to perform additional actions when changing the Location.